shaun4727/PH-assignment-4-server/README.md

 4. npm install (run this command)
 5. npm run build ( run this command)
 6. npm start (to start the server locally)
+7. change the cors origin in `src/app` folder.

 Now, project setup is done.
 Hit the api described below to get the expected result.